SMB92/F4-SpawnEngine/README.md

 - Add 5 more SpawnPoints along border edge near Robotics scrap yard.
 Need to keep expanding Region 1 out to Tenpines.
 - Add craftable versions of holotapes to chem workbench, under Utility, at no cost.
 - Plugin converted to ESM.
+- Fixed Info/Help Menus to display text properly by turning them into options/categories that display the contents of the info/help item.

 ------
 ##### [15/09/2018] SpawnEngine updated to version 0.19.01.180915